tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

     (*scotch* decomposition method is the default for *decomposePar*)
   * Do Snapping Phase
   * Do Layer Addition Phase
+  * *Export Scale* is an optional scaling factor for STL geometry files and convertToMeters in blockMeshDict

 * *Export path* defines path name where the add-on creates the OpenFOAM case files when the Export tool is run.
 The default value "//" means